Full commitment, but never the goal?

 Although they have many great ideas, they can never do job projects - that is, defined and well-thought-out alternatives, which are concise (see the 1 part) enough to make a decision.

 5 Tips for the right structure

 The reason: As our own job developer, we take care to develop new and good ideas for our future activities with creative perspectives.
 With the self-manager's hat on his head, we take care to be motivated and energetic in the matter and to remove mental blockades.
 But what is also necessary is the right structure!

 1. Process with structure

 This can be due to the fact that new ideas and aspects are constantly being brought into the process and everything is mixed up.
 Then the barrel is always opened again and the search process restarted.
 Instead of creating and developing a job project from an attractive job idea, a new idea emerges.

-For example: "I could also do XY ..." - and is pursued immediately enthusiastic.
-The just yet interesting idea is simply left for it.
+For example: “I could also do XY…” - and is immediately followed enthusiastically.
+The just interesting idea is simply left aside.
 Problem: The process has no structure.

 2. Homemade hurdles

 Other people imagine themselves a leg, not thinking about how much time they want to give themselves up to their decision.
 Some think that the thing is finished in a few weeks, then they are frustrated because it does not work, and they throw the shotgun into the grain.

 And others are looking for jobs for many months or even years - losing sight and / or energy, causing the process to silt up.
 Problem: No schedule.